How To Decouple A Subwoofer From The Floor

 Surprisingly it’s a lot easier than you might think.

-In general these platforms are a softer material of some kind with a long solid sheet that sits atop (or even sometimes entirely foam) — and this combination can dampen any potential bass waves that might try to pass through.
+In general these platforms are an often softer material of some kind with a long solid sheet that sits atop — and this combination can help dampen the potential bass waves that might try to pass through.

 They’re pretty easy to use and really only require you placing the subwoofer on top of it.

-Another way to decouple your subwoofer is using specialized feet that attach to the bottom of your subwoofer’s bracing, and help to prevent an over abundance in resonance.
+Another way to decouple your subwoofer is using specialized feet that attach to the bottom of your subwoofer’s bracing that may help to prevent an over abundance in resonance from it.

-In other words, it basically helps reduce the bass that travels through the floor.
+In other words, it can basically help reduce the bass that travels through the floor.

-This can have a positive effect on the bass you experience from your subwoofer.
+That in turn can have a positive effect on the bass you experience from your subwoofer depending on the room.

 That being said, besides decoupling, there are actually few additional ways you prevent your bass from leaking the room and optimizing the bass itself.